jeff4/blog/_posts/2018-06-15-generative-adversarial-networks.md

 The initial 2014 paper showed promising results and has generated a wave of papers since then.
 I've found this [three](https://www.kdnuggets.com/2017/11/overview-gans-generative-adversarial-networks-part1.html)-[part](https://www.kdnuggets.com/2017/11/generative-adversarial-networks-part2.html) [series](https://www.kdnuggets.com/2017/11/infogan-generative-adversarial-networks-part3.html) on GANs by Zak Jost to be a helpful introduction to post-2014 developments.
 GANs have proven so popular that there are now hundreds of related GANs tracked at places like [GANzoo](https://github.com/hindupuravinash/the-gan-zoo).

 There are several more GAN papers on my reading list.
 First, the [2015 LAPGAN paper](https://arxiv.org/abs/1506.05751) by Denton et al which is a GAN that starts by generating a low-resolution image and uses a Laplacian pyramid to generate additional images with greater detail and increasing resolution.
-Second, the [2016 CGAN paper](https://arxiv.org/abs/1511.06434) on Deep Convolutional GAN's by Radford, Metz, and Chintala.
+Second, the [2016 DCGAN paper](https://arxiv.org/abs/1511.06434) on Deep Convolutional GAN's by Radford, Metz, and Chintala.
 Finally, the [InfoGAN paper](https://arxiv.org/abs/1606.03657) by Chen, Duan, et al. which provides a more structured understanding of the how to precisely manipulate images building on the accuracy introduced by LAPGAN's.